 - Winterim Programs: you are enrolled full-time for the spring semester and make advance arrangements. - Summer Programs: you are enrolled in at least 6 credits for summer term and make advance arrangements.

 You must verify the amount of aid you will receive with the Financial Aid office.
-Students on non-credit immersion programs are not eligible for financial aid through UW-Eau Claire.
+Guatemala program participants are not eligible for financial aid through UW-Eau Claire.

 Applying for Financial Aid